guysoft/MagicMirrorOS/README.rst

 MagicMirrorOS
 =============

-An out of the box `Raspberry Pi <http://www.raspberrypi.org/>`_ Raspbian distro that lets you run `MagicMirror <https://github.com/MichMich/MagicMirror>`_ to make an interactive mirror.
+An out of the box `Raspberry Pi <http://www.raspberrypi.org/>`_ Raspbian distro that lets you run `MagicMirror <https://github.com/MagicMirrorOrg/MagicMirror>`_ to make an interactive mirror.

 Where to get it?
 ----------------

-You can use the `pi-imager <https://github.com/guysoft/pi-imager/releases>`_ commuity raspberrypi imager here, unofficial section.

-Or download directly form the official mirror `here <http://unofficialpi.org/Distros/MagicMirrorOS>`_
+Download directly from `here <https://gitlab.com/khassel/magicmirroros/-/packages>`_

+Variants for arm 32-bit (``armhf`` in image name) and arm 64-bit (``arm64`` in image name) are available.

 How to use it?
 --------------

 #.
-Unzip the image and install it to an SD card `like any other Raspberry Pi image <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>`_
+Use the `Raspberry Pi Imager <https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager>`_ to install the zipped image to an SD card
 #.
-Configure your WiFi by editing ``magicmirroros-wpa-supplicant.txt`` at the root of the flashed card when using it like a flash drive
+Use the customization settings of the Raspberry Pi Imager for WiFi, hostname and user settings
 #.
 Boot the Pi from the SD card
 #.
-Hostname is ``magicmirroros`` (not ``raspberrypi`` as usual), username: ``pi`` and inital password is: ``raspberry``
+With the first start the docker images are pulled which takes some time, you can follow this process by executing ``journalctl --user -f``
 #.
-You can change the settings of the MagicMirror in the files located at ``~/magicmirror/mounts/``
+You can change the settings of the MagicMirror in the files located at ``/opt/mm/mounts/``

 Docker
 ------

 Under the hood MagicMirrorOS uses `this docker setup <https://gitlab.com/khassel/magicmirror>`_.
-At the first start the docker image is pulled which takes some time depending on your hardware, so please be patient ...

-You find the docker setup at ``~/magicmirror/`` on your raspberrypi.
+You find the docker setup at ``/opt/mm/`` on your raspberrypi.
 For more information about this setup, how you can start/stop the docker container, how to see the logs , ..., please refer to the documentation provided there.